karakun/karakun.github.io/webstart.md

 All this configurations can be easily done for a customer that bought commercial support at Karakun.
 The free to use <span class="text-highlight">Open<span>WebStart</span></span> builds are all configured in a default way.

 ### Roadmap
-A first base funding is secured and we start development mid of March.
-Beta tests will be available in Q2 2019.
+We have been able to secure a good part of the required funding.
+With our sponsors we started to discuss the list of features that we are going to implement.
+Our goal is to have beta tests and a release candidate ready in Q3/2019.
 The following diagram shows the roadmap:

 ![roadmap]({{ "/assets/images/webstart/roadmap-karakun.png" | absolute_url }})

-#### Interested?
+#### Interested in becoming a sponsor?
+We are still looking for sponsors.
+As a sponsor you can influence the list of features that we are going to implement.
+Plus we will run regular tests with your applications to guarantee that your application will work with OpenWebStart.
+If that sounds interesting, please contact us at [OpenWebStart@karakun.com](mailto:openwebstart@karakun.com).

+#### How can I stay informed?
-If you want to learn more or if you would like to discuss your specific needs, please contact us at [OpenWebStart@karakun.com](mailto:openwebstart@karakun.com) or [subscribe to our newsletter](/subscribe/).
+If you want to learn more and stay up-to-date, please [subscribe to our newsletter](/subscribe/).

 ![roadmap]({{ "/assets/images/webstart/rocket.png" | absolute_url }})